MakeSchool/course-catalog/README.md

 **COMMENTS**

-1. Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at **1747 N. Market, Suite 225, Sacramento, CA 95834, ****[www.bppe.ca.go**v](http://www.bppe.ca.gov)**, toll-free phone number (888) 370-7589, locally at (916) 574-8900 or by fax at (916) 263-1897.**
+1. Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at **1747 N. Market, Suite 225, Sacramento, CA 95834, [www.bppe.ca.gov](http://www.bppe.ca.gov)**, **toll-free phone number (888) 370-7589, locally at (916) 574-8900 or by fax at (916) 263-1897.**

 2. As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

-3. A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling** (toll-free phone number) (888) 370-7589** or by completing a complaint form, which can be obtained on the bureau’s Internet Website **[www.bppe.ca.go**v](http://www.bppe.ca.gov)**.**
+3. A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling **(toll-free phone number) (888) 370-7589** or by completing a complaint form, which can be obtained on the bureau’s Internet Website **[www.bppe.ca.gov](http://www.bppe.ca.gov)**.

 **COURSE LOCATION**